 Churchill was renowned for conducting the business of the day from his bedchamber.
 He didn’t get up until he’d read the papers and dictated letters from between the sheets.
 In this online age, more and more of us work from home either full time, or part of the week.

-Plaid pyjamas are a traditional favourite, but lots of men are repurposing sports gear as loungewear.
-Your tracksuit bottoms and a contrasting sweat top are a great compromise – outdoorsy enough to pop out and grab a lunch break coffee at Costa, but relaxed enough to wear indoors.
-Just remember to leave the camera off when you make your Skype calls.
+Plaid or tartan pyjamas are a traditional favourite, but lots of men are repurposing plain separates as loungewear.
+Your tracksuit bottoms and a clean, good quality t-shirt are a great compromise – outdoorsy enough to pop out and grab a lunch break coffee at Costa, but relaxed enough to wear indoors.
+Just remember to leave the camera off when you make your Zoom calls.

 Try something new